JordanLos/add-rhythm/README.md

 $( selector ).resize-rhythm([height])`

 ### Examples
-Apply to all images to a 12px baseline
+Apply to all images with a 12px baseline
 `$( 'img' ).resize-rhythm(12)`

-Apply to a single ID'd element to a 25px baseline
+Apply to a single ID'd element with a 25px baseline
 `$( '#my-id' ).resize-rhythm(12)`